 05 of 06

 Buying a new home can be a lot of fun.
-But it can also be challenging, too, especially if you have a short time within which to purchase or if you're buying in another city or another country where you can't easily arrange a mortgage or viewings of new properties.
+But it can also be challenging, especially if you have a short time within which to purchase or if you're buying in another city or another country where you can't easily arrange a mortgage or viewings of new properties.
 To help, check out this guide that will take you through the steps so you can feel confident in your purchase.

 06 of 06

 The kitchen is the heart of the home.
-And when it comes to moving, it is the most difficult room to stock, in particular, if this is your first kitchen.
+And when it comes to moving, it is the most difficult room to stock, especially if this is your first kitchen.
 Often it takes months and sometimes longer to figure out what you need, including essential items like utensils and pots.
 And even when you do stock the essentials, how do you know how much you'll need?
 Is it better to buy a dish set for four or six?
 Which pots are needed to prepare daily meals?
-These questions and more are addressed and answered in this guide to stocking your very first kitchen.
+These questions and more are addressed and answered in this guide to stocking your first kitchen.